 Inside the app, you can study the books of the Bible chapter by chapter, read past devotional plans, and even get involved with a First 5 Community group inside the app.
 The best part is that the daily reading and devotion are meant to be completed in just 5 minutes, perfect for working moms and busy women.

 As you read the devo, you can also highlight and bookmark things that stood out and even add notes.
 At the end, you can leave a comment and share how it touched your heart.

 Using this app each day is a great way to get into the habit of spending time with God!
 If you’d like to give this app a try, download it on iOS or Google Play.

 6. She Reads Truth Bible + Devotionals App

 The She Reads Truth app gives women an opportunity to connect with God’s word.

-The app allows you to read all the entire Bible in 7 different translations and gives you the ability to highlight, bookmark, share and take notes inside the App.
+The app allows you to read the entire Bible in 7 different translations and gives you the ability to highlight, bookmark, share, and take notes inside the App.
 Additionally, you can also access 12 free guided reading plans.
 If you want more reading plans, you can unlock all 77 for $1.99/ month.